-Each year since 2010 (the first year large-scale bikeshare networks appeared in the US), BeyondDC has counted every bikesharing station in America, and ranked every city with a bikesharing network in order of most stations.
+Since 2010, BeyondDC has counted every bikesharing station in America once per year, and ranked every city with a bikesharing network in order of most stations.

 |All annual reports|